 One of the coolest things about baking is that it’s a science.
 Meaning, that when you scale out your ingredients and mix them together, they undergo chemical reactions to bring you your final product.
-Which makes you, technically, a scientist!
+Which makes you, technically, a flour chemistry expert and scientist!

 Most of the ingredients that we commonly use in baked goods have a specific job in the baking process.
 You can even find substitutions for some of them that can produce the same results.
 It’s a system of balances where if one ingredient is missing, you might be able to add a couple of others to help out.
 Here is a list of the common ingredients and their duties.

 I like to call flour the “Big Kahuna” of the baking world mainly because it is vital to most recipes, next to water of course.
 There are so many different types of flour made in the world today, and each can have their properties.
 There is cake flour, bread flour, cookie flour, pastry flour.
 There is whole wheat flour, coconut flour, rice flour, soybean flour, pea flour.
 There are also different types of wheat flour, such as Hard Red Winter, Durum, or Soft White.
 It’s amazing the amount of variations the world has to offer.